Julia got a DUI in Florida in 2010 and wants to share her experience with others so that they can be prepared to go through this process.

-- Eventually you will be allowed to leave.
-In my case it was 6pm that evening.
+- Eventually, you will be allowed to leave.
+In my case, this happened at 6 pm that evening.

-You will be allowed to make a phone call which should be to anyone who can and will post bail for you—round $200 to $500 (it is usually 10% of the actual bail).
+- You will be allowed to make a phone call, which should be to anyone who can and will post bail for you—it may be between $200 to $500 (it is usually 10% of the actual bail).

 Hiring a Lawyer

-In my opinion, if finances allow it, hire a lawyer immediately.
+In my opinion, if finances allow it, you should hire a lawyer immediately.
 Here's what to expect: